 SA: You work with people who lead some of the largest healthcare organizations in North America.
 How do you position these leaders to be successful when they are leading significant changes to their patient care models?

 BL: I have learned how to build empathy with the difficult issues healthcare leaders have.
-Through empathy I am able understand and appreciate the issues that keep my clients up at night.
+Through empathy, I can understand and appreciate the problems that keep my clients up at night.
 They see that I understand their unique problems and together we cultivate and initiate a process that places the patient at the centre and caring becomes a passion.

 I know that the people I work with have the desire to be better, But often that isn’t sufficient to drive change.
 I also have to demonstrate that there is a competitive and a financial reason to be better.